 Rapa Nui Better known as Easter Island, this Polynesian outpost is home to utterly mystifying moai statues.

-Nazca Lines Mysterious carvings in the sand spread across hundreds of square kilometers; scenic flights are the best way to see it.
+Nazca Lines Mysterious carvings in the sand spread across hundreds of square kilometers; scenic flights are the best way to see them.

-Shimmering beaches wedged between tropical rainforest and deep blue sea: South America has many enticements, including remote island getaways, party-loving surf towns and glittering sands amid big city allure.
+Shimmering beaches wedged between tropical rainforest and deep blue sea: South America has many seaside enticements, including remote island getaways, party-loving surf towns and glittering sands amid big-city allure.

 Archipiélago Los Roques Due north of Caracas, 300 pristine islands make a magnificent setting for beach-combing, snorkeling and diving.